omahs/umee/docs/testing.md

 Simulations are very high level App integration tests, where:

-- we only run App in it's expected setup (without the normally expected processes, like price-feeder)
+- we only run App in its expected setup (without the normally expected processes, like price-feeder)
 - App is producing blocks on the chain until a specified height is reached.
   At each block the sim test runner ([SimulateFromSeed](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/x/simulation#SimulateFromSeed)) sequentially ask each module to generate random transactions (represented as operations) and execute them directly in the app transaction runner.
 - during the sim runner, we don't execute any user defined assertions.
 Instead we expect the chain to function correctly (don't return errors nor panics).
 Hence, when creating a new operation (random sim transaction), we need to check conditions to satisfy that a transaction won't be rejected (like checking bank balance etc...).